Theatre & Drama Studies (BA Honours) (Level 8)

 CAO 1st Round:

-Entry 2020: 740 (Each candidate who sits an Assessment Test is awarded up to a maximum of 600 points that are added to the Leaving Certificate points for the purpose of determining entry.
-Each standard candidate must achieve the minimum threshold of 276 points in the Entrance Test and must also meet the minimum Leaving Certificate entry requirement in order to be eligible for admission.)
+Each candidate who sits an Entrance Exam is awarded up to a maximum of 600 points.
+Each standard candidate must achieve the minimum threshold of 276 points in the Entrance Test and must also meet the minimum Leaving Certificate entry requirement in order to be eligible for admission.
+Note that Leaving Certificate exam points are not used to rank candidates.

 CAO Cut off: